Jakub Rutnicki

-Jakub Adam Rutnicki (born 3 December 1978 in Szamotuły) is a Polish politician.
-He was born in Szamotuły.
+Jakub Adam Rutnicki (born 3 December 1978) is a Polish politician who has served as Minister of Sport and Tourism since 2025.

 He was elected to the Sejm on 25 September 2005, getting 3,182 votes in 38 Piła district as a candidate from the Civic Platform list.
 Jakub was also a finalist from the first edition of Idol Poland, finishing ninth.